Skip over sidebar nav to the content section

-The Music Technology option concentrates on audio production, recording, mixing, electro-acoustic composition techniques, interactive sound synthesis, and digital audio fluency.
+The Music Technology concentration focuses on audio production, recording, mixing, electro-acoustic composition techniques, interactive sound synthesis, and digital audio fluency.
 The Music Technology curricular path gives students the flexibility to choose supporting coursework in sound design, engineering, computer sciences and more.

 Talent Requirements for Application

-When applying to the University of Illinois, prospective first-year and transfer students should select the “Music” degree option, and specify the “Music Technology” option on the supplemental music form.
 The link to your supplemental music form will be emailed to you 24-48 hours after you submit your University application.
-In addition to completing the university application, applicants should submit an essay, a portfolio, and plan for an interview.
+In addition to completing the university application, applicants should submit a personal statement, and a portfolio.

 About Bachelor of Arts, Music Technology